 Over the years, many other Francophone institutions and initiatives have emerged in a variety of fields, including education, economics, health, community social services, recreation, and arts and culture.
-Some examples include the Montfort Hospital; La Cité, Canada’s largest French-language college of applied arts and technology outside of Quebec; the Festival franco-ontarien (Franco-Ontarian festival); and the Francophone community radio station UniqueFM 94.5.
+Some examples include the Montfort Hospital; La Cité, is the largest French-language college of applied arts and technology in Ontario; the Festival franco-ontarien (Franco-Ontarian festival); and the Francophone community radio station Unique FM 94.5 (In French only).

 Let’s celebrate La Francophonie

+French Language Services conducts two major events annually, the Rendez-vous francophone du maire (Mayor’s annual Francophone gathering) and Franco-Ontarian Day.
 These events are two great opportunities to learn about and celebrate the many facets of this dynamic and vibrant community while helping to make Ottawa a great place to live.
 To be invited to upcoming Francophone events at City Hall and join the celebrations, subscribe to eSubcription.

 March – Rendez-vous francophone du maire

+In recognition of the invaluable contributions and vitality of Ottawa’s Francophone community, once a year, Mayor Jim Watson welcomes community representatives and staff members during his annual Francophone breakfast.
 Numerous celebrations are held during the month of March throughout the world as part of Les Rendez-vous de la Francophonie.
 For information on this year’s theme and to discover the host of local activities that are planned, visit Les Rendez-vous de la Francophonie’s website.
 In March, let’s celebrate the richness and vitality of Ottawa’s Francophone community!

-Watch the last edition.
+Celebrate Franco-Ontarian Day on September 25th with over 622,340 Francophones in Ontario.
+Almost one quarter of Franco-Ontarians live right here in Ottawa!
+That’s Canada’s largest francophone community outside of Quebec.
 The province officially named September 25th Franco-Ontarian Day in 2010.
 On this day we recognize and celebrate the contributions of the Francophone community to the development of Ontario’s culture, history, society, economy and political structure.